 The total capital of the banks may not be less than AZN 50 million.
-Banks established prior to 1 January 2015 must also comply with the new total capital requirement, while any new bank must have charter capital in the amount of AZN 50 million.
+Banks established prior to 1 January 2015 must also comply with the new total capital requirement, while any new bank must have charter capital (an element of Tier I capital) in the amount of AZN 50 million.